CathyWWW123/Personal-Music-Playlist-Recommendation-Chatbot/README.md

    - Matches your playlist tracks to a master dataset.
    - Encodes both seed tracks and candidate tracks (filtered by detected emotion) via an autoencoder.
    - Computes cosine similarity between the average seed embedding and all candidate embeddings.
-   - Returns the top 10 recommendations (excluding seeds), each with a direct Spotify URL.
+   - Returns the top 10 recommendations, each with a direct Spotify URL.

 ---